Trout memo: The memo

 The memo read, in part: "The Trout Fisher casts patiently all day.
 He frequently changes his venue and his lures.
-If he has frightened a fish he may 'give the water a rest for half-an-hour,' but his main endeavour, viz. to attract fish by something he sends out from his boat, is incessant."
+If he has frightened a fish he may 'give the water a rest for half-an-hour,' but his main endeavour, to attract fish by something he sends out from his boat, is incessant."
 The memo lists 54 ways that the enemy, like trout, may be fooled or lured.

 The 28th suggestion, inspired by a novel written by Basil Thomson, was titled "A Suggestion (not a very nice one)."
 This idea was the inspiration for Operation Mincemeat, a World War II plan developed by British military officers Charles Cholmondeley and Ewen Montagu, to plant misleading documents on a dead body to convince the Germans that the Allies would attack Greece and Sardinia rather than Sicily in 1943.
 When the operation succeeded, confirmation was sent to Churchill: "Mincemeat swallowed rod, line and sinker."